-Resolutions adopted by ICAO's governing council of government representatives, which have the force of the international treaties that created ICAO, require members to stop issuing non-machine-readable passports by 2010.
+Resolutions adopted by ICAO's council of government representatives, which have the force of the international treaties that created ICAO, require members to stop issuing non-machine-readable passports by 2010.
 But that doesn't require RFID passports, only the machine-readable lines of OCR type.
 Despite efforts to imply otherwise, no ICAO decision requires any country to deploy e-passports.

 Ironically, one of the problems identified in RFID passport tests is that travellers didn't recognize the RFID passport logo on their passport covers or on the signs identifying the proper lines for e-passport holders at immigration checkpoints, or didn't know what they meant.
 That should be no surprise, since ICAO and its member governments have avoided promoting awareness of the logo, lest it become identified as a symbol of something evil to watch out for.

 My position on the sidelines, without voice or a role in decisions, was fairly typical of that of civil society when it tries to engage with international organizations.